sirLisko/GigPlayList/README.md

 ## Overview

 GigPlayList is a web app that curates playlists for upcoming gigs based on setlists and artist data.
-Powered by [Next.js](https://nextjs.org/) and hosted on [Vercel](https://vercel.com/), it integrates with external APIs like SetListFM, Songkick, and Spotify to create tailored music experiences.
+Powered by [Next.js](https://nextjs.org/) and hosted on [Vercel](https://vercel.com/), it integrates with external APIs like MusicBrainz, SetListFM, Songkick, and Spotify to create tailored music experiences.

 ## Getting Started